Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits

 \item \amulettwo and \teluma solve the complete aoki benchmark set but fail on some of the synthesized ABC benchmarks.
 This supports our claim that their syntactic heuristics do not generalize well.

 \item \dynphaseorderopt solves all 15 synthesized ABC benchmarks, but only 173 out of 192 aoki benchmarks.
-Notably, among the 19 benchmarks it fails on, 14 contain a carry-lookahead adder (cl) as FSA, indicating that this structure is hard for purely nonlinear rewriting approaches.
+Notably, among the 19 benchmarks it fails on, 14 contain a carry look-ahead adder (cl) as FSA, indicating that this structure is hard for purely nonlinear rewriting approaches.

 \end{itemize}

 { }

 We highlight the runtimes of the different phases of \talismantwo from Figure~\ref{fig:flowchart} in Table~\ref{tbl:statistics}.
 A complete table is contained in Appendix~\ref{app:exp-details}.
 Notably, we only had to enter the repair phase in 36 out of 207 benchmarks.
 In all other cases the guesses were immediately correct.
 Almost all of those benchmarks have either a carry look-ahead (cl) or a conditional sum adder (cn) as the FSA.